epfluegel/sigma/README.md

-# sigma
+# Sigma
-Symbolic algorithms for modelling and analysing game-theoretic problems.
+A symbolic interface for game-theoretic modelling and analysing.

+New: MAXIMA & R code for analysing the Stochastic Ransom Roulette game.